-NMFS has defined negligible impact as "an impact resulting from the specified activity that cannot be reasonably expected to, and is not reasonably likely to, adversely affect the species or stock through effects on annual rates of recruitment or survival" (50 CFR 216.103).
+NMFS has defined negligible impact as an impact resulting from the specified activity that cannot be reasonably expected to, and is not reasonably likely to, adversely affect the species or stock through effects on annual rates of recruitment or survival (50 CFR 216.103).
 A negligible impact finding is based on the lack of likely adverse effects on annual rates of recruitment or survival (i.e., populationlevel effects).
 An estimate of the number of takes alone is not enough information on which to base an impact determination.
 In addition to considering estimates of the number of marine mammals that might be "taken" through harassment, NMFS considers other factors, such as the likely nature of any responses (e.g., intensity, duration), the context of any responses (e.g., critical reproductive time or location, migration), as well as effects on habitat, and the likely effectiveness of the mitigation.
 We also assess the number, intensity, and context of estimated takes by evaluating this information relative to population status.
 Consistent with the 1989 preamble for NMFS's implementing regulations (54 FR 40338; September 29, 1989), the impacts from other past and ongoing anthropogenic activities are incorporated into this analysis via their impacts on the environmental baseline (e.g., as reflected in the regulatory status of the species, population size and growth rate where known, ongoing sources of human-caused mortality, or ambient noise levels).

-Underwater acoustic transmissions associated with ICEX18, as outlined previously, have the potential to result in Level B harassment of ringed seals in the form of TTS and behavioral disturbance.
+Underwater acoustic transmissions associated with ICEX20, as outlined previously, have the potential to result in Level B harassment of ringed and bearded seals in the form of TTS and behavioral disturbance.
 No serious injury, mortality or Level A takes are anticipated to result from this activity.
-At close ranges and high sound levels approaching those that could cause PTS, avoidance of the area immediately around the sound source would be ringed seals' likely behavioral response.
-NMFS anticipates that there will be 11 Level B takes due to TTS and 1,665 behavioral Level B harassment takes, for a total of 1,676 ringed seal takes.
+At close ranges and high sound levels approaching those that could cause PTS, avoidance of the area immediately around the sound source would be seals' likely behavioral response.

-Note that there are only 11 Level B takes due to TTS since the TTS range to effects is small at only 100 meters or less while the behavioral effects range is significantly larger extending up to 10 km.
+NMFS estimates 11 takes of ringed seals and 1 take of bearded seals due to TTS from the submarine activities.
 TTS is a temporary impairment of hearing and TTS can last from minutes or hours to days (in cases of strong TTS).
 In many cases, however, hearing sensitivity recovers rapidly after exposure to the sound ends.
-Though TTS may occur in up to 11 animals, the overall fitness of these individuals is unlikely to be affected and negative impacts to the entire stock are not anticipated.
+This activity has the potential to result in only minor levels of TTS, and hearing sensitivity of affected animals would be expected to recover quickly.
+Though TTS may occur in up to 11 ringed seals and 1 bearded seal, the overall fitness of these individuals is unlikely to be affected and negative impacts to the entire stocks are not anticipated.